MetricPanda/loggen/README.md

 [ERROR  ][AUDIO   ][INIT      ]  test/demo.c:  11 Fatal error
 ```

+For more information see the accompaning blog post: [Category-based logging using bit masks](https://metricpanda.com/rival-fortress-update-40-category-based-logging-using-bit-masks).

 ## Usage

 - Edit the `main()` function and add the log categories and labels you wish to use.
 - Build with `make` or compile with a GNU C99 supporting compiler
 - Run the `loggen` executable and redirect the output to a blank file like so:
   `./loggen > logger.h`
-- Include `logger.h` in your source tree
+- Include `logger.h` in your source tree and use the `Log` macro

-## Customization

-Edit the source code or the generated code to customize the behavior of the logger.

 ## License